equilibrium-education-research/equilibrium-education-research.github.io/_services/accounting.md

 ---
-title: "Accounting"
+title: "Economics"
 date: 2018-11-18T12:33:46+10:00
 featured: true
 weight: 1
 ---

-Financial accounting (or financial accountancy) is the field of accounting concerned with the **summary, analysis and reporting** of financial transactions related to a business.
+Economics is the field of social science concerned with the **decision making process** of human being related to various activities.

 ![Accounting Services](/images/austin-distel-nGc5RT2HmF0-unsplash.jpg)

+Economists apply their analysis to society, including business, finance, real estate, health care, and government.
+It is also applied to such diverse subjects as crime,[12] education,[13] the family,[14] feminism,[15] law,[16] philosophy,[17] politics, religion,[18] social institutions, war,[19] science,[20] and the environment.[21]

 # Objectives

 Financial accounting and financial reporting are often used as synonyms.